-- A. The Journal shall consist of the Senior Board, Editorial Board, Staff, and Faculty Advisor. - B. The Senior Board shall consist of the Editor-in-Chief, the Senior Note & Comment Editor, two Senior Articles Editors, three Senior Managing Editors, the Senior Program Editor, and the Senior Business Editor.
-In addition to their responsibilities on the Editorial Board, the Senior Board is responsible for managing the Journal's day-to-day operations. - C. The Editorial Board shall consist of all Journal editors.
-The Editorial Board is responsible for publishing a high-quality Journal on a timely basis and determining the Journal's general policies, operations, and procedures. - D. The Staff shall consist of all new members selected through the annual Student Writing Competition.
+- A. The Journal shall consist of the Senior Editorial Board, Contributing Editors, Staff, and Faculty Advisor. - B. The Senior Editorial Board shall consist of the Editor-in-Chief, the Senior Note & Comment Editor, two Senior Articles Editors, three Senior Managing Editors, the Senior Program Editor, the Diversity Editor and the Senior Business Editor.
+In addition to their enumerated responsibilities, the Senior Editorial Board is responsible for managing the Journal's day-to-day operations. - C. The Senior Editorial Board is responsible for publishing a high-quality Journal on a timely basis and determining the Journal's general policies, operations, and procedures. - D. The Contributing Editors shall consist of Articles Editors, Managing Editors, and Note & Comment Editors, and shall be responsible for publishing a high-quality Journal on a timely basis. - E. The Staff shall consist of all new members selected through the annual Write-On Process.
 The Staff shall consist primarily of second-year students with a limited number of third-year and/or transfer students.
 Students who are pursuing a dual degree must fulfill their 2L responsibilities the academic year immediately following the completion of the write-on.
-The Staff is responsible for submitting a casenote or comment to be judged for publication, publishing a high-quality Journal on a timely basis, and determining the Journal's general policies, operations, and procedures.
-A member who successfully serves two semesters in good standing in that position is eligible for a position on the following academic year's Editorial Board. - 1.
-In good standing means any member who has not missed more than 4 unexcused deadlines OR who failed to submit a complete final draft of the note.
-A member not in good standing is not eligible for a position on the following semester's Editorial Board.
-If any Senior Board member falls out of good standing after being elected to the Senior Board the member shall be removed and a special election shall be called to replace the member subject to Article III. - 2.
-Unexcused absence means: Giving less than 24-hour notice to the responsible e-board member of the missed deadline, except in the event of an emergency. - E. The Editor-in-Chief or the entire Journal can create any committee to assist with the Journal's production, editing operation, or management.
-These committees should draw upon the diverse talents of its members.
-Committees created by the entire Journal must be approved by a majority vote of the Senior Board and must clearly define the committee's purpose and goals.
-These committees shall consist of volunteers and shall provide constant updates to the Editor-in-Chief and periodic updates to all Journal members.
+The Staff is responsible for submitting a note or comment to be judged for publication, publishing a high-quality Journal on a timely basis, and determining the Journal's general policies, operations, and procedures.
+A member who successfully serves two semesters in good standing in that position is eligible for a position on the following academic year's Senior Editorial Board.

+- 1. In good standing means any member who has not missed more than 4 unexcused deadlines OR who failed to submit a complete final draft of the note.
+A member not in good standing is not eligible for a position on the following semester's Senior Editorial Board.
+If any Senior Editorial Board member falls out of good standing after being elected to the Senior Editorial Board the member shall be removed and a special election shall be called to replace the member in accordance with Article XIV. - 2.
+Unexcused absence means: Giving less than 24-hour notice to the responsible e-board member of the missed deadline, except in the event of an emergency.